Best of Hadrian's Wall: Corbridge to Brampton

 Corbridge to Humshaugh

 Corbridge is a pleasant market town on the banks of the South Tyne.
-From Corbridge your transfer takes you to the wall at Port Gate, where you begin your walk along the vallum, through rolling Northumbrian countryside, past turrets and milecastles.
+From Corbridge you head up to the wall at Port Gate, where you begin your walk along the vallum, through rolling Northumbrian countryside, past turrets and milecastles.
 The final 2 miles are marked by a descent through pleasant parkland to the North Tyne Valley and the picturesque villages of Wall, Chollerford and Humshaugh.
 (All of which we use for overnight stops).
 The nearby Chester’s Fort is also worth a visit.

 Humshaugh to Twice Brewed